-where we regard $x,y$ as complex numbers.
-Let $\eta$ be a {\em Ginibre process}, that is a determinantal process with kernel $K$, see e.g.\ \cite{HKPY10}.
-It can be easily shown that the correlation functions \eqref{edet} are invariant under joint shifts, so that $\eta$ is stationary.
-We have $K(0,0)=\pi^{-1}$ and
+where $x,y \in \C$.
+Let $\eta$ be the {\em Ginibre process}, a determinantal process with kernel $K$; see, e.g., \cite{HKPY10}.
+It is straightforward to verify that the correlation functions \eqref{edet} are invariant under joint shifts, so $\eta$ is stationary.
+Moreover, we have $K(0,0)=\pi^{-1}$ and